DevExpress/devextreme-ui-template-gallery/README.md

 ## How It Organized

-UI Template sources for Angular are located in the [packages/angular](packages/angular) folder.
-Navigate to the following folders to get code for each template:
+UI Template sources for Angular are in the [packages/angular](packages/angular) folder.
+Navigate to the following folders to get the code for each template:

 **CRM**